 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.
 Gross of advisory fee performance does not reflect the deduction of investment advisory fees.
 Our advisory fees are disclosed in Form ADV Part 2A.
 Accounts managed through brokerage firm programs usually will include additional fees.
 Returns are calculated monthly in U.S. dollars and include reinvestment of dividends and interest.
 The index is unmanaged and does not take into account fees, expenses, and transaction costs.
 It is shown for comparative purposes and is based on information generally available to the public from sources believed to be reliable.
 No representation is made to its accuracy or completeness.
 Additional disclosures on the material risks and potential benefits of investing in corporate bonds are available on our website: https://www.cambonds.com/disclosure-statements/.

-viii JP Morgan October 1, 2019: “Default Monitor”
+iv JP Morgan January 3, 2023: “Default Monitor”

 v Wells Fargo December 29, 2022: “Credit Flows”